linkedin/smart-arg/docs/advanced.md

 ## More Features
 ### Post processing & validation

-A user can define a method in the argument class to do post processing after the argument is created.
+A user can define a method in the argument container class to do post processing after the argument is created bt before returned to the caller.
 For example, when a field's default value depends on some other input fields, one could use a default placeholder `LateInit`, and a `__post_init__` function to define the actual value.